 There are three main dictionary definitions of a cap: a soft, flat hat, a protective cover or lid and an upper limit on spending or borrowing.
-The cap on care costs for the over 65s is, arguably, none of these.
+The cap on care costs is, arguably, none of these.

 The first two are, of course, obvious.
 But the third?
 Let me explain why.